pammpeng/MICB475_24W1_Team_9/Meeting Minutes/Meeting_Minutes_10_23.md

     2. Identify Differentially Abundant Microbial Taxa Using DESeq2 Analysis and Core Microbiome Identification analysis.
     3. Conduct Functional Analysis to Explore Microbial Metabolic Pathways using PICRUSt2
+- Proposal debrief
+      - What went well?
+      - What could be improved for next time?
 - Tasks already completed
     1. QIIME2 Processing
 - To-do for October 29th